xRaisenx/aichatbot/project_structure.md

 *   `eslint.config.js`: Sets up ESLint for code linting.
 *   `.gitignore`: Specifies files for Git to ignore (e.g., node_modules, .env).
 *   `README.md`: Documents project overview and setup instructions.
+*   `scripts/populate-vector-index.ts`: Populates the Upstash Vector index with sample products for testing, ensuring product searches return expected results.
+This script uses @upstash/vector and pino for logging, and now includes a fix for the id type error and enhanced logging.

 This structure supports the Planet Beauty AI Chatbot's core features, AI integrations, and scalability, aligning with Next.js best practices and enabling future enhancements like deeper Shopify integration and admin tools.